 Upon receipt of invoice, type an A.P.V.
 Department Head approves the payment by signing A.P.V.
-Send A.P.V. and original invoice to K-State Accounts Payable.
+Send A.P.V. and original invoice to K-State General Accounting.
 Department should retain a copy of the invoice.

 Prompt payment act requires all State agencies to pay the full amount due for goods and services within 30 calendar days after receiving the item(s) or the invoice(s) for them whichever arrives last.
 If payment is not made within the above 30 calendar days limit, the vendor may make a written request for payment with interest.

 All invoices should be reviewed immediately upon receipt.
 If the invoice is correct and the items have been received in satisfactory condition, the invoice should be PROMPTLY processed for payment to take advantage of discounts and avoid inquiries about payment.
 If the items have not arrived in a reasonable time, contact the vendor.
 If delivery is unduly delayed, contact the K-State Purchasing, (785) 532-6214.

 State statutes and procedures require that all purchases for any type of insurance must be requested through the K-State Purchasing.
 The statutes restrict the purchase of insurance to the coverage specifically enumerated and provided for therein.
 Thus, purchases of any type of insurance are to be requested by preparing and submitting a purchase requisition in the usual manner, subject to the following provisions.

 1. Allow at least 90 days for state officials to approve, prepare specifications, obtain competitive bids and place the order.

 2. Show on the P.R. a complete description of the insurance, and the related authorizations and requirements, including:

 c.
 Dates of coverage.
 (Not to exceed three years)